Detecting Majorana fermions in quasi-one-dimensional topological phases using nonlocal order parameters: Interacting Spinless Fermion Topological Superconductors

 On the other hand, such string OPs vanish in the complementary phases.
 To understand how this occurs, consider perturbatively evaluating $\STOP$ in the trivial phase of the $t=\DD$ Kitaev model.
-The ground state at the point $H_{0} = \frac{\mu}{2} \sum_{j} e^{i\pi n_{j}}$ with $\mu < 0$ is the site fermion vacuum $|0\rangle$ which is then corrected by the perturbation $V=\DD \sum_{j} i\bchi_{j} \chi_{j+1} = \DD \sum_{j} (a_{j} - \adag_{j})(a_{j+1} + \adag_{j+1})$.
-V corrects $|0\rangle$ by creating localized pairs of ``defects" relative to $|0\rangle$; these become delocalized, or new ones are created, with higher orders of perturbation theory.
-But, locality is a strong constraint on physically allowed operators; V preserves fermion parity not just globally but also ``locally," in a certain sense.
-On the other hand, $\STOP$ must connect states which differ in \emph{site} fermion parity at two widely separated points $i, k$.
-Such states cannot arise through the effects of a local \emph{and} fermion parity preserving perturbation applied to an initial state with uniform parity throughout.
-Hence, $\STOP$ should asymptotically stay zero away from the point $H_{0}$.
-We anticipate that this argument holds for the entire phase because of the strong constraint of locality on physically allowed fermion operators. $\STRI$ can also be argued to remain zero in the topological phase by a similar, dual argument.
+The ground state at the point $H_{0} = \frac{\mu}{2} \sum_{i} e^{i\pi n_{i}}$ with $\mu < 0$ is the site fermion vacuum $|0\rangle$ which is then corrected by the perturbation $V=\DD \sum_{i} i\bchi_{i} \chi_{i+1} = \DD \sum_{i} (a_{i} - \adag_{i})(a_{i+1} + \adag_{i+1})$. $V$ corrects $|0\rangle$ by creating localized pairs of fermion ``defects" relative to $|0\rangle$; these pairs delocalize, or new ones are created, with higher orders of perturbation theory.
+We see that $V$ preserves fermion parity not just globally but also ``locally," in a certain sense; locality is a strong constraint on physically allowed operators.
+On the other hand, $\STOP$ connects states which differ in \emph{site} occupation only at two widely separated points $i, k$.
+Such states cannot arise through the effects of a local \emph{and} fermion parity preserving perturbation applied to an initial state with uniform occupation throughout.
+Hence, $\STOP$ should remain zero away from the point $H_{0}$ as $|i-k|\rightarrow \infty$, and this holds for the entire phase. $\STRI$ likewise vanishes in the topological phase using a similar argument.